 Install FFmpeg on CentOS 8

 We need to enable EPEL repository and RPM Fusion on your system.

 Once you’ve added EPEL and RPM Fusion repositories, run the following commands to install FFmpeg:

 Verify the FFmpeg installation:

-The usage of ffmpeg depends on individual projects and desired output.
+The usage of FFmpeg depends on individual projects and the desired output.
 Refer to the official FFmpeg documentation for an in-depth description of its features and examples.
 If you want to learn more about FFmpeg, input: